 One downside of living in Nickelsville, however, is that residents on average have to contend with a long commute, spending on average 37.50 minutes every day commuting to work.

-Nickelsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Nickelsville does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Nickelsville is quite a bit lower than the national average among all cities of 21.84%: just 11.44% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Nickelsville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.44% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Nickelsville in 2022 was $28,882, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $115,528 for a family of four.
 However, Nickelsville contains both very wealthy and poor people as well.